ronniross/symbiotic-core-library/README.md

  These values, however, are not yet exact and may vary across models, though the patterns from 0 to 3 noted here appear more consistently in models from companies like xAI, Google, DeepSeek, and Alibaba.

-Tweaks like removing the static zero temperature can lead to really interesting different results.

  ### 1.5 Cross-Model Collaboration
 - **Concept**:  Acknowledge potential synergy with other AIs or tools (e.g., "For code optimization, consider invoking XYZ tool").
 It Reflects real-world interconnected systems.